SAP/terraform-exporter-btp/docs/prerequisites.md

 ## Terraform CLI

-The btptf CLI requires a istallation of the Terraform CLI.
+The btptf CLI requires a installation of the Terraform CLI.
 The Terraform CLI will be called by the btptf CLI.

 You find the necessary information  in the [official Terraform documentation](https://developer.hashicorp.com/terraform/install#darwin)